StarNumber12046/starnumber12046.github.io/src/blog/reversing-volanta.md

 ## Conclusion

 This was a fun little project, and I learned a lot about reverse engineering APIs.
-I'm pretty sure I'll be doing this again in the future, so I hope to write about it here and on my blog.
+I'm pretty sure I'll be doing this again in the future, so I hope to write about it here.